zindy/qupath-extension-bentofx/README.md

 # QuPath extension bentofx

-This repo contains an extension which integrates BentoFX docking panels into QuPath
+This repo contains an extension which integrates BentoFX docking panels into QuPath.

 You can follow its progress over at https://forum.image.sc/t/qupath-gui-with-dockable-panels-experimental-proof-of-concept/115582

 BentoFX is available over at https://github.com/Col-E/BentoFX/

-No need to download it though, it gets integrated in the extension through gradle and shadowJar.
+No need to download the BentoFX jar though, it gets integrated in the extension through gradle and shadowJar.

 ## Build the extension